Linear Response Selected Configuration Interaction: Results and Discussion

-From Figure \ref{fig:sscc_H2O_6-31G-J}, we see that an error below 0.1 Hz in the total coupling constant is obtained after $\varepsilon=10^{-3.5}$, while an error below 0.01 Hz can be obtained with $\varepsilon$ below $10^{-4.25}$.
-For comparison, we also carried out coupled-cluster calculations, which yield errors of 0.54 Hz (CCSD) or 0.02 Hz (CCSDT) relative to the FCI reference.
-We are thus able to obtain spin-spin coupling constants beyond the accuracy of standard wave-function-based methods such as CCSDT (at least when using small basis sets), but it is also clear that the accuracy of CCSDT would likely be sufficient for most practical purposes.
+From Figure \ref{fig:sscc_H2O_6-31G-J}, we see that an error below 0.1 Hz in the total coupling constant is obtained after $\varepsilon=10^{-3.75}$ (or $10^{-3.50}$ with NOs), while an error below 0.005 Hz can be obtained with $\varepsilon$ below $10^{-5.75}$ (or $10^{-4.25}$ with NOs).
+For comparison, we also carried out coupled-cluster calculations, which yield errors of 0.57 Hz (CCSD) or 0.005 Hz (CCSDT) relative to the FCI reference.
+We are thus able to obtain spin-spin coupling constants beyond the accuracy of standard wave-function-based methods such as CCSDT (at least when using small basis sets), but it is also clear that the accuracy of CCSDT for weakly correleated, closed-shell systems, would likely be sufficient for most practical purposes.